nivthefox/classical/README.md

 # Classical
-A simple cross-platform JavaScript Class provider for a classical interface to prototypal inheritance.
+A simple cross-platform functional provider of classical inheritance for Javascript.

 # Documentation
 ## Creating a Class